How to Conserve Water Outdoors

 If you like your drinking water cold, keep the water container in the refrigerator.
 It saves you from needlessly running water for it to get cold for drinking.

-If you don’t want to go the aerator route, upgrade to a water efficient kitchen faucet.
-You may not be able to get a WaterSense certified kitchen faucet, but any faucet that saves 20% or more than a 2.2 gpm faucet is going to save you water and money.
+If you don’t want to go the aerator route, upgrade to a WaterSense kitchen faucet.
+If you do not get a WaterSense certified kitchen faucet, any faucet that saves 20% or more than a 2.2 gpm faucet is going to save you water and money.

 It’s a good idea to regularly look around your kitchen plumbing and appliances for leaks.
 Even little leaks can add up to hundreds of gallons of water lost every year.